sayo-hs/heftia/README.md

 * It is generally recommended to use effects defined with automatic derivation provided by [data-effects-th](https://hackage.haskell.org/package/data-effects-th).

-* The representation of first-order effects is compatible with freer-simple.
+* The representation of first-order effects is compatible with `freer-simple`.
-    Therefore, effects defined for freer-simple can be used as is in this library.
+    Therefore, effects defined for `freer-simple` can be used as is in this library.
     However, to avoid confusion between redundantly defined effects, it is recommended to use the effects defined in `data-effects`.